matteodegobbi/vault/Reinforcement Learning/Markov Decision Processes.md

 * A policy fully defines the behaviour of an agent
 * MDP policies depend on the current state only (Markov property)
 * In MDP policies are stationary (do not depend on t), however we can change our policy in future episodes
-* We consider stochastic policies: this allow us for example to deal with  exploration The policy does not deal directly with rewards, it may be learned or given
+* We consider stochastic policies: this allows us for example to deal with  exploration The policy does not deal directly with rewards, it may be learned or given

 Now we also consider how the reward is a MRP where the transition probability between states and the reward expectation $R_s$ are influenced  by the policy: